 Race and Ethnic Diversity in Oregon’s Workforce

-With the exception of Asian workers, people of color in Oregon’s workforce face higher unemployment rates and earn lower wages than non-Hispanic white workers, and work in lower-paying industries.
+With the exception of Asian workers, people of color in Oregon’s workforce face higher unemployment rates and earn lower wages than white workers and tend to work in lower-paying industries.
+People of color are broadly defined here as individuals who identify with a race other than white.
+This group includes Oregonians who are Black or African American, American Indian or Alaska Native, Asian, Native Hawaiian and Other Pacific Islander, some other race, or two or more races.

-One out of nine adults (12% or 387,300 people) living in Oregon were foreign born on average from 2016 to 2020 according to the American Community Survey.
-The largest share of foreign-born adults living in the state are Hispanic or Latino (41%).
-However, foreign-born Asian residents make up a higher proportion of Oregon’s Asian population than foreign-born Hispanic or Latino residents do.
-Nearly three quarters (73%) of Oregon’s Asian residents are foreign-born.
-Half (51%) of adults who identify as some other race are foreign born, and four in ten of Oregon’s Hispanic or Latino adult population are foreign-born (41%).
-Native Hawaiian or other Pacific Islander also had a high share (38%) of foreign-born residents.
+About one out of 10 adults living in Oregon were foreign born on average from 2018 to 2022, according to the American Community Survey.
+The largest share of foreign-born adults living in the state are Hispanic or Latino (40.5%).
+However, Oregon’s Asian population has the highest proportion of foreign-born residents.
+Nearly two-thirds (62.4%) of Oregon’s Asian residents were foreign-born.
+Other groups with relatively high proportions of foreign-born residents include adults who identify with some other race (35.9%), who are Native Hawaiian or other Pacific Islander (31.0%), and who are Hispanic or Latino (28.7%).

 Employment Status Varies by Race and Ethnicity

-People of color in Oregon collectively have higher labor force participation rates than non-Hispanic white residents.
-According to the 2020 American Community Survey five-year estimates, people of color had a labor force participation rate of 69.2%, 9 percentage points higher than the non-Hispanic white working-age population.
-Those surveyed that identified as Native Hawaiian and Other Pacific Islander had the highest labor force participation rate at 74.8%, followed by Hispanic or Latino residents and those that identified as some other race at 73.2%.
+People of color collectively have higher labor force participation rates than white residents in Oregon.
+According to ACS 2022 five-year estimates, people of color had a labor force participation rate of 67.8%, over 6 percentage points higher than the white working-age population.
+Those surveyed that identified as some other race had the highest labor force participation rate at 72.4%, followed by Native Hawaiian and Other Pacific Islander at 70.4%.
+White Oregonians had the lowest labor force participation rate at 61.0%.

-According to the U.S. Census Bureau’s American Community Survey, Oregon’s Asian residents have the highest wages among full-time, year-round workers, earning an average of $76,600 annually followed by white workers with an average of $64,800.
-From 2016 to 2020, average annual wages for workers of all other racial and ethnic groups ranged between $39,700 and $55,700 – at least $10,000 less than white workers and $20,000 less than Asian workers.
+During this period, Oregon’s Asian residents had the highest earnings among full-time, year-round workers, with a median annual income of $70,700, followed by white workers with median earnings of $60,400.
+Median annual earnings for workers of all other racial and ethnic groups ranged between $42,300 and $50,300 – at least $10,000 less than white workers and $20,000 less than Asian workers.

 It’s important to note that even when controlling for educational attainment, some groups still earn lower wages than their equally educated peers.
 Black or African American people in Oregon and the U.S. earn lower median wages across all levels of educational attainment compared with all other workers.
 Research from the Federal Reserve Bank suggests that national differences in earnings between Black and white workers are persistent, have grown over time, and can’t be completely explained by factors such as geographic location, age, educational attainment, part-time employment, industry of employment, or occupation.

 Gaps in wealth also exist between people of different races and ethnicities.
 Research from the U.S. Federal Reserve Board found that in 2019, the median net worth of Black families in the U.S. was $24,100, less than 13% of the median for white families ($188,200).
-The median Hispanic family has $36,100 in wealth as of 2019 or 19% that of the median white family.
+The median Hispanic family has $36,100 in wealth as of 2019 or 19% of the wealth held by the median white family.
 The wealth gap is driven, in part, by large differences in homeownership.
 In 2020, 45.9% of Black households and 50.1% of Hispanic households owned their homes, compared with 75.0% of white households.
-The racial and ethnic wealth gap likely widened over the years since this analysis, as real estate values have accelerated faster than ever before according to Fannie Mae’s Home Price Index (20.0% over-the-year to Q1 2022), benefiting existing homeowners.
+The racial and ethnic wealth gap likely widened over the years since this analysis, as real estate values accelerated faster than ever before in the years following the 2020 Pandemic Recession, according to Fannie Mae’s Home Price Index, benefiting existing homeowners.

 Conclusion